 - sweetened condensed milk

-- In a 1-quart pitcher or mixing bowl with a spout, whisk together cocoa powder, espresso powder and a splash of heavy cream.
+In a 1-quart pitcher or mixing bowl * with a spout, whisk together the cocoa powder, vanilla extract * and espresso until no clumps remain.

-- Then whisk in the sweetened condensed milk, vanilla and Irish whiskey.
+Then whisk in the sweetened condensed milk, then stir in the heavy whipping cream.

-- Pour or decant with a funnel into a 1-quart carafe or bottle.
+Pour or decant the cream through a funnel into a 1-quart carafe or bottle, or portion it up into smaller jars with tight-fitting lids.

 To store homemade Irish cream, keep it covered in the refrigerator for up to 2 weeks.
-If the date on your cream is shorter than that, use that as the date to finish your liqueur by.
+If the date on your cream is shorter than that, use that as the date to finish your liqueur by — if you don’t drink it all first!
+If it begins to smell or taste weird, it’s time to toss it.

-To sip it on its own, use a rocks glass and pour it over ice.
 You can also enjoy it neat, meaning without ice.
-Since this homemade Irish cream is chilled, the ice isn’t totally necessary.
+Since this homemade Baileys is chilled, the ice isn’t totally necessary.

 Irish cream cocktails